 - Sugars — Currently, the number includes naturally occurring sugars found in fruit, vegetables, and dairy as well as added sugars like high-fructose corn syrup.
 Until the new food labels are rolled out, look at the ingredients to get a sense of how much added sugar is in a product (if it’s one of the first few ingredients or multiple types of sugars are listed, it’s likely high in added sugar), and try to reduce your intake as much as possible.
 The USDA guidelines recommend consuming “less than 10 percent of calories per day from added sugars.”
 To determine the percentage of sugar in your diet, multiply the gram number by 4 and divide by your total calories consumed.

-The current nutrition label lists the percentage of the recommended daily value of vitamin A, vitamin C, calcium, and iron in a food product.
-On the new label, vitamins A and C are no longer required; instead, vitamin D and potassium will be listed alongside calcium and iron, and they’ll be displayed as amounts (micrograms or milligrams) as well as percentages.
+The current nutrition label lists the percentage of the recommended daily value of vitamin D, potassium, calcium, and iron, and they’ll be displayed as amounts (micrograms or milligrams) as well as percentages.

 Fun Facts About the Nutrition Facts Label:

 - Though it might seem like it’s been around forever, companies began printing the Nutrition Facts label as we know it in 1994.

 - The Nutrition Facts label uses Helvetica Black and Franklin Gothic Heavy fonts.

 - You might not be doing quite as thorough a read as you think.
 Through eye-tracking tests, a study from the University of Minnesota found most people only look at calorie count 9 percent of the time and a mere 1 percent glance at total fat, trans fat, sugar, or serving size.